Cadienvan/worker-spawner/README.md

 The workerThreadExecute function takes two arguments:
 - `workerPathOrInstance`(_required_): Either a path to a worker file or a preloaded worker instance.
-- `workerData`(_optional_): The input to be passed to the worker.
-Please be aware the input will work differently depending on the type of the worker.
-  - If the worker is a preloaded worker, the input will be passed to the worker as a message.
-  - If the worker is a path to a worker file, the input will be passed to the worker as a parameter available using the `workerData` property of the `worker_threads` module.
+- `payload`(_optional_): The input to be passed to the worker.
+The input will be passed to the worker as a message.
 - `options`(_optional_): An object containing the following properties:
   - `unref`: If set to `true`, the worker thread will be unref'd.
 Defaults to `false`.
   - `timeout`: The timeout in milliseconds after which the worker will be terminated.
 Defaults to `0` (no timeout).